First time Nurse Aide Certification in South Carolina

 CNA applicants that have not met the requirements for certification renewal will fall under the following categories:

-- Those that have lapsed certificates that are less than 24 months but has successfully completed the 100 hour training program will be required to retake the test before being eligible for certificate reinstatement.
+- Those that have lapsed certificates that are less than 24 months but has successfully completed the 100 hour instructional program will be required to retake the test before being eligible for certificate reinstatement.

 - Those that have lapsed certificates that are more than 24 months will be required to undergo both retraining and retaking the test before being eligible for certificate reinstatement.